News for Partnering CBOs

 Complete Your Annual "Opportunities Checklist" Form Online!

-All SOURCE partnering community-based organizations will receive our big summer mailing which includes: 2018-2019 Opportunities Guidebook, Opportunities Checklist and an invitation to our annual SOURCE Community Involvement Fair.
-Please review the 2018-2019 Opportunities Guidebook to learn about the various programs, services and courses that SOURCE supports.
+Our 2021-2022 Opportunities Guidebook is here!
+Please review the Opportunities Guidebook to learn about the various programs, services and courses that SOURCE supports.
 Then, complete an opportunities checklist to indicate which of these are of interest to your CBO.
 Click here to complete the Opportunities Checklist online!

 Provide an MPH Practicum Opportunity for a Student at Your CBO